annunlord/annunlord.github.io/_about/directions.md

 layout: single
 title: "Directions to Our Parish"
 permalink: /about/directions/
-header:
-  image: /assets/images/about-header-4.webp # A generic header for this section
-  alt: "A map showing the location of the church"
 ---

 We look forward to welcoming you to Annunciation of the Lord Catholic Church.
 Our parish is located in southwest Decatur.